Germiest Locations in Public Places

 As part of this study, NSF microbiologists swabbed 26 different public places, testing for the level of aerobic plate count (APC), also known as the general bacterial population, at each location.
-Our team found that the location that harbored the highest level of bacteria was a playground sandbox, revealing an APC count of 7.440 bacteria per inch2.
+Our team found that the location that harbored the highest level of bacteria was a playground sandbox, revealing a combined count of 7,440 aerobic bacteria, yeast and mold per gram.
 Sandboxes are an ideal setting for bacteria, as they are not only exposed to wildlife, such as cats and raccoons, but they can also hold on to bacteria that is left from human contact, such as saliva, food items and other bacteria from human hands.

 (Over 100 APC CFU/in2)